got5/KAWWA/Portal/README.md

 First, you should install the Java Developper Kit 7 (JDK), and set the Windows/Linux Environmental Variable JAVA_HOME to the path containing the JDK binaries.

-If you any proxy issues with Gradle, you should set these Gradle properties inside the myprojectdirectory\gradle.properties file :
+If you any proxy issues with Gradle, you should set these Gradle properties inside the Portal\gradle.properties file :
 * systemProp.http.proxyHost=www.somehost.org
 * systemProp.http.proxyPort=8080
 * systemProp.http.proxyUser=userid